weibocom/motan/README.md

     }
     ```

-2. Include the plugin into the POM file to set folder `target/generated-sources/annotations/` as source folder.
+2. Include the plugin into the POM file to set `target/generated-sources/annotations/` as source folder.

     ```xml
     <plugin>